-Though Kim Il-sung and Kim Jong-il don’t actually appear in person in the new feature-length documentary Under the Sun (now playing in select cities), they are very much omnipresent throughout.
+Though Kim Il-sung and Kim Jong-il don’t actually appear in person in the new feature-length documentary Under the Sun, they are very much omnipresent throughout.
 Their images are emblazoned everywhere in Pyongyang, North Korea: classrooms, factories, subway murals, and even on buttons worn by adults to formal occasions.
 It is almost as if these two men are less leaders than they are gods or even extremely watchful parents to the citizens of North Korea, which makes sense as Under the Sun primarily focuses on a year in the life of eight-year-old Zin-mi as she prepares to join the Children’s Union, a kind of North Korean-style Hitler Youth.
 The catch here is the government chose her and her family and gave director Vitaly Mansky a prepared shooting script and escorts for the shoot to ensure he followed their script exactly.

 In an effort to highlight the superiority of North Korea in every facet of society, the government escorts often shout directions to their subjects on camera telling them to smile more, be more enthusiastic, clap or shout louder, etc. A scene in a textile factory where Zin-mi’s father is scripted to work — despite being a print journalist in real life — is shot in multiple takes because the escorts are unhappy with the female workers’ performances.
 By keeping the cameras rolling, Mansky captures the odd humor lurking underneath this veneer of “perfection.”
 In one particularly funny moment (which got an audible laugh in my screening), one worker’s line about surpassing the targeted production rate changes from take to take from 150% to 200%.
 Accuracy, it seems, matters less here than enthusiastic propaganda.